Accessibility of the Metropolitan Transportation Authority: 2020s to present

 As of January 2022, ADA-accessibility projects are expected to be started or completed at 51 stations as part of the 2020–2024 Capital Program.
 This would allow one of every two to four stations on every line to be accessible, so that all non-accessible stops would be a maximum of two stops from an accessible station.
 In June 2018, it was announced that the Sixth Avenue station on the would receive elevators following the 14th Street Tunnel shutdown in 2019–2020.
 As part of the plan to add fifty ADA-accessible stations, the MTA surveyed the 345 non-accessible stations for possible ADA-accessibility.
 After the accessibility report was released in February 2019, the MTA indicated that it might possibly only retrofit 36 of 50 stations because of a lack of funding.
 However, in the draft 2020–2024 Capital Program released in September 2019, it was indicated that 66 stations might receive ADA improvements.
 Plans for ADA access at another 20 stations were announced that December.
 The news outlet The City did an analysis of the 2020–2024 Capital Program, and found that the cost of replacing nineteen elevators in the system in had doubled from $69 million to $134 million.
+The MTA established a "chief accessibility officer" position in 2021 to oversee its accessibility initiatives.

 In December 2020, the MTA Board voted to approve a $149 million contract to install seventeen elevators to make seven subway stations and one Staten Island Railway station accessible, and a fifteen-year $8 million contract for elevator maintenance.
 The MTA used Federal grant money for the Penn Station Access project that would have otherwise expired.
 The initial cost to make these eight stations accessible was $581 million.
 The cost of the project was reduced by planning to make the stations accessible without constructing machine rooms, which require additional excavation and underground utility relocation.
 In January 2022, the MTA added a project to make Massapequa Park station on the LIRR ADA-accessible to the 2020–2024 Capital Program.